Hip

 Minimally Invasive Hip Surgery

-Dr. Murphy most commonly performs total hip arthroplasty using an exposure called the Superior Capsulotomy.
-This is a technique that he developed in 2002 and 2003.
-The aim of the technique is to maximally preserve the soft tissues surrounding the hip joint.
+Dr. Murphy most commonly performs total hip arthroplasty using an exposure called the Superior Hip Approach.
+This is a technique that he invented and developed in 2002 and 2003 and which received patents in 2005 and 2006.
+The aim of the technique is to maximally preserve the soft tissues surrounding the hip joint and to perform the surgery without every dislocating the hip joint or distorting the limb beyond the normal range of motion of the hip.
+It is the only hip replacement technique that has received two patents.
 It is considered a "minimally invasive hip replacement" technique, although all hip replacement surgery is invasive to a greater or lesser extent.
-This procedure can be performed in about 97% of the primary hip replacements that Dr. Murphy performs and he has used it more than 800 hip replacements thus far.
+This procedure can be performed in more than 99% of the primary hip replacements that Dr. Murphy performs and he has used it for more than 3000 hip replacements thus far.
+The technique has progressed to the point where, in 2018, more than 75% of patients are able to return home within 24 hours and nearly 1/2 return home on the day of surgery.

 The philosophy behind and evolution of this technique is described in many sources below.
 The first link below is a link to a video animation of the surgery.
-This video is intended for orthopedic surgeons to view, but it gives you a good idea of the method.
+Although this video was developed for orthopedic education, it gives you a good idea of the method even if you are not a surgeon.

 Superior Capsulotomy Animation on youtube.

 Please see below for more information about the philosophy and evolution if this surgical technique and also the other methods of performing "minimally invasive" total hip arthroplasty.
-Links to additional publication are also available below.
+One of the most interesting aspects of hip surgery is that there are many good ways to accomplish the same goal.
+Most of the methods of performing hip arthroplasty are described below as are links to additional publications.

 Note: You must have Adobe Reader 6 to save PDFs to your personal computer and to print them.